What You Need To Know About Basic Allowance for Housing (BAH)

 Regardless of what price the stock, index fund, or mutual fund is at you still purchase shares of that specific asset.
 This allows for your money to compound and frees you from the nuances of portfolio management (timing the market highs and lows).

-They are investing their spare money, and pseudo house hacking, which frees up excess capital.
-Again, the journey to financial independence is different from everyone, but you need to get creative and begin to invest as early as possible.
+They are investing their spare money, and pseudo-house hacking, which frees up excess capital.
+Again, the journey to financial independence is different for everyone, but you need to get creative and begin to invest as early as possible.